Exploring how landscapes shape people and how people shape landscapes

-That early bond grew into a passion for understanding how people and landscapes coexist.
-With a background in geography, park management, and environmental education, I work at the intersection of field experience, conservation, and cultural insight to help protect wild places and deepen people’s connection to nature.
+That early connection grew into a lifelong interest in how people and landscapes influence one another.
+With a background in geography, park management, and environmental education, I work at the intersection of field experience, conservation, and cultural understanding to help protect wild places and deepen people’s connection to nature.

-From those early days, I’ve wandered the Blue Mountains of Australia, slept on temple ruins along La Ruta Maya, hang-glided past Christ the Redeemer, and had my ponytail tugged by a curious silverback gorilla in Rwanda.
-These experiences continue to shape my work in conservation, education, and public engagement.
+Over time, I’ve wandered through the Blue Mountains of Australia, slept on temple ruins along La Ruta Maya, hang glided past Christ the Redeemer, and had my ponytail tugged by a curious silverback gorilla in Rwanda.
+I’ve spent time in deserts, rainforests, alpine routes, and some of the most intact wild landscapes on Earth.
+These experiences continue to shape how I think about conservation, education, and public engagement.

-Each trail reinforces my belief in the importance of safeguarding the wild landscapes that sustain and inspire our communities.
+Each journey reinforces my belief in the importance of protecting the wild landscapes that sustain and inspire human communities.

 How can we stop human-caused biodiversity loss?

-• How can we safeguard the last remaining ancient forests, large wildlife, and oceans — the great lungs and lifeblood of Earth?
+• How can we safeguard the last remaining ancient forests, large wildlife, and oceans—the living systems that sustain planetary health?

-• How do we ensure policymakers and leaders not only understand but act decisively to protect the air, water, soil, and beauty we all depend on?
+• How do we ensure policymakers and institutions not only understand but act decisively to protect air, water, soil, and biodiversity?

-• How do we reimagine our economic systems around care, reciprocity, and natural limits?
+• How do we reimagine systems of governance and economy around care, reciprocity, and ecological limits?

 The shift I'm exploring: